 The better text your write, the longer users stay on your website

 And the answer for the visually oriented is not positive, because it is quite obvious that the better text your write, the longer users stay on your website.
 And this conclusion applies to all types of websites – even for web shops with lots of photos and for text-heavy sites.
-Other factors are significant as well, but nothing comes close to the important of great text, if you want to keep users on your site.
+Other factors are significant as well, but nothing comes close to the importance of great text if you want to keep users on your site.

-Behavior patterns showed that the three elements in our analysis that concerned text each could account for between 15 to 30% of time users spend on a website.
+Behavior patterns showed that the three elements in our analysis that concerned text each could account for between 15 to 30% of the time users spend on a website.
 The three elements are:

 - Information level – distribution of content words and empty words.